xaetbek/MaxxEnergyWebpage/README.md

 ```bash
 https://desktop.github.com/
 ```
-Step 2: Make sure you are signed in to GitHub.
+Step 2: Open the application and make sure you are signed in to GitHub.

 Step 3: Click File > Clone Repository > URL.
 Use paste this link:
 ```bash